freeCodeCamp/guide/src/pages/javascript/typeof/index.md

 As you can see from the above example, a variable in JavaScript can change types throughout the execution ofa program.
 This can be hard to keep track of as a programmer, and this is where the `typeof` operator is useful.

-The `typeof` operator returns a string that represents the currrent type of a variable in a JavaScript program.
+The `typeof` operator returns a string that represents the current type of a variable in a JavaScript program.
 It is used by typing `typeof(variable) or typeof variable` (Brackets can be left out and the command still works).
 Going back to the previous example, it can be used to check the type of the variable x at each stage:

 ```
 var x = 12345;